learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 	container.textContent = state.count;
 }
 ```
-So now when we call `render()` from the console we should see html that reflects the current count.
+So now when we call `render()` from the console we should see HTML that reflects the current count.

 Next step is to tie this re-rendering with the dispatch function.
 Easy enough.
 Let's alter our dispatch method so that it looks like this: